ganatan/angular-react-bootstrap/README.md

 ### Prerequisites
 What do you need to run this app:
-* Angular version 9.1.9
+* Angular version 10.0.1
-* Angular CLI version 9.1.7
+* Angular CLI version 10.0.0
-* Typescript version 3.8.3
 * Jquery version 3.5.1
 * Bootstrap version 4.5.0
-* Fontawesome version 5.13.0
+* Fontawesome version 5.13.1

 ## Getting Started